WRITING PORTFOLIO

 Aerie Anthem

 When I’m not occupied with being a naturalist and identifying birds and frogs by their musical songs out at Eagle Marsh Nature Preserve in my mucky rubber boots, I am playing my clarinet in the community band in town on Thursday nights.
 Last summer I became obsessed with perfecting my rendition of Josef Wagner’s tricky march Under the Double Eagle, later popularized in the early 1900s by the “March King,” John Philip Sousa.
-Under the Double Eagle is one of the many lively patriotic marches our convocation of musicians perform, so universally familiar as to practically be imprinted onto our American DNA, though the origin of the song is actually Austrian.
+Under the Double Eagle is one of the many lively patriotic marches our convocation of musicians performs, so universally familiar as to practically be imprinted onto our American DNA, though the origin of the song is actually Austrian.
 It rouses in its listener a soaring sense of national pride and common purpose and reminds us, under a blanket of July heat and a banner of waving stars and stripes, that there is nothing we can’t achieve if we set our collective hearts and minds to it.
 I set my mind to the monumental task of endlessly practicing the song to get it down pat.
 If an Eagle is emblematic of a sense of power and determination, then the mastery of this song indeed required ‘double’ of those qualities, as the title warned me.
 I knew that even a moment of hesitation while moving along with the notes could send me plummeting over a musical cliff.
 “Light fingers” I reminded myself.
 It was Under the Double Eagle that popped into in my mind the moment I saw my first beautiful Bald Eagle in the wild, months later.

 If conjuring the regal Bald Eagle through song is a sublime experience, then seeing one in person is transformative.
 Though we might think of a Bald Eagle on July 4th, the best time of year to view one is actually in winter when the leaves have deserted the trees.
 This was when I happened upon one quite accidentally.
 I peeked out into the cloudless cerulean sky that brisk and brown leaf-littered day when something caught my eye, an impression of something sizable taking flight above me.
 I thrust my face forward over the steering wheel of my car and looked up, one eye still on the road.
 To my surprise, a singular Bald Eagle danced in atmospheric harmony with the breezes above.
 I recognized his large powerful body of dark umber.
 His tail and head were covered in white plumage — not bald at all — and he had an aggressive yellow hooked beak reminiscent of the color of dish gloves.
 He was suspended in the sky with wings open to about 7 ft, and rising on a glissando of thermal air when he gave a sudden percussive snap of his wings.
 He propelled himself over a tree line and disappeared from view.
 “Woah” I uttered under my breath.
 This elegant creature, rescued from the endangered list and marking one of the greatest crescendos of success in species survival, was in my presence, unbelievably.
 I was blown away by the thought of it — that I could witness so casually and quietly the result of a decades-long conservation effort in resurrecting these birds.
 He was a specimen truly representative of strength and resolve, much like the manner in which Sousa’s Double Eagle is meant to be played.
 Con brio- with strength!

 I had never seen a Bald Eagle before.
 Their numbers were measly most of my life, with only 582 known breeding pairs reportedly in existence in the US in the 1990s when I graduated from high school.
 Even fewer than that existed in the years before, due to pesticides like DDT and habitat loss.
-My only knowledge of Bald Eagles came from grade school social studies books where they were depicted in official capacities, quite on-the-job, with arrows in one talon and an olive branch in the other — an American emblem since 1782.
+My only knowledge of Bald Eagles came from grade school social studies books where they were depicted in official capacities, quite on the job, with arrows in one talon and an olive branch in the other — an American emblem since 1782.
 It is an extraordinary achievement that as a nation we could turn our full attention to protecting this bird, which is so symbolic of our national identity and also similarly important to Native American culture.
 In 2022 in my 50s, there are now an astounding 71,400 nesting pairs of Bald Eagles in the lower 48 states, according to the US Fish and Wildlife Services.
 And the 350 pairs in Indiana, concentrated mostly in the southern half of the state, are believed to be descended from the original 73 birds that were reintroduced near Lake Monroe beginning in 1985.
 Scientists studying eagles are ever-vigilant, however, and they continue be protected as a species by government decree.
-We should not want to come across the double-dotted repeat at the end of a stanza that sends us back to the beginning of the song for eagles.
+We should not want to come across the double-dotted repeat at the end of a stanza that sends us back to the beginning of the song for Eagles.

 To understand how impressive these birds are, one need only look at their natural history.
 Bald Eagles are majestic maestros of the sky, the apex animal of the airy food chain.
 Of the 68 species of eagles in the world, there are just two in the US: the Golden Eagle and the Bald Eagle.
 The Bald Eagle’s range is spread across the continental US and Canada, flocking in abundant numbers near large bodies of water, where it feeds on fish and other small prey stolen from other birds.
 Their nesting aeries sit at dizzying heights off the ground atop sturdy trees or on the sides of craggy cliffs, which they return to every year to raise their fledglings.
 The aeries can become massive in size, as the birds continue to build onto them year after year — a masterful architectural achievement.
 At Eagle Marsh Nature Preserve, eager children huddle up tightly into a reproduction of an Eagle’s nest when they visit, to experience what it is like to be a baby eaglet.
 “Do you think the eagles will be mad we are in their nest?” one child questioned sweetly, which caused me to smile.
 Even a child understands the respect we must pay to nature.

 When thinking about the tough and strong-willed capabilities of the Bald Eagle, their almost musical mating habits give new meaning to the words “Double Eagle.”
-The male and female birds lock talons together and spin down en accelerando to the ground in a cartwheel fashion, letting go just before striking the ground.
+The male and female birds lock their talons together and spin down en accelerando to the ground in a cartwheel fashion, letting go just before striking the ground.
 Sousa might have envisioned this display as he directed the Marine Band in Under the Double Eagle with a grabbing declaratory fanfare before settling into its zig-zagging woodwind tune and hefty brass line, ultimately finishing with a startling stinger reminiscent of the birds’ last-second reversal.
 Walt Whitman described this mating ritual in his poem, The Dalliance of the Eagles: “…In tumbling turning clustering loops, straight downward falling, Till o-er the river poised, the twain yet one, a moment’s lull, A motionless still balance in the air, then parting, talons loosing, Upward again on slow-firm pinions slanting, their separate diverse flight, She hers, he his, pursuing.”

 In turning my attention back to human matters this winter, I can’t help but think about the power of iconic national symbols and their ability to reflect our fundamental desire for belonging, inclusion, and shared experience through common ideals.
-National symbols are a focus for diverse societies to come together as one, and can be agents for positive change.
+National symbols are a focus for diverse societies to come together as one and can be agents for positive change.
 If symbols like the Bald Eagle call on our predisposition to virtue — and for our collective action — then surely we are just as capable of nurturing all that we share on this planet.
 If we are to avert the worst of our climate problems, then perhaps we should anoint more national symbols like Indiana’s endangered Marsh Wren with its buzzy trilling song, or Blanchard’s Cricket Frog as marble-clicking Maracas of the wild.
 All living things are members of this marvelous orchestra of life, weaving our rhythms and melodies into the greater composition.
 But it will take all of us to do the work to protect them.
 “No one person can whistle a symphony.
 It takes a whole orchestra to play it.”
 Yale professor Halford Luccock points out.
 We can find our path forward with the marvelous Bald Eagle as our example.

 In returning to that July night, I traded my rubber boots for Patent leather slip-ons.
 I nervously stepped out onto the outdoor amphitheater stage, clarinet in hand.
 The bright lights were blinding.
 All eyes were upon us.
 I side-glanced out into the audience and then looked back up at our conductor, baton up, and dressed as John Philip Sousa in character.
 He gave all of us a warm smile.
 He mouthed the words “Relax, light fingers.”
-I took a deep breath, and tightened my embouchure.
+I took a deep breath and tightened my embouchure.
 When the baton came down we flew as eagles.

 A Season of Surprises at Eagle Marsh